Accounts Receivable vs. Accounts Payable

 Manage cash flow and track accounts payable with SAP Business One.

-Knowing the difference between AP and AR is vital whether you’re a business owner or bookkeeping for a small business.
+Knowing the difference between the two is vital whether you’re a business owner or bookkeeping for a small business.
 The table below outlines these at a glance:

 Premise Accounts Payable Accounts Receivable